 As we write this, there is optimism in the air.
 People are beginning to gather again, and lockdown restrictions are fading one day at a time.
 At a time like this, it's hard contemplating End of Life tax planning.

-- Estate Planner - Putting together an effective team starts with finding an excellent Estate Planner (or Legacy Coordinator, as they're called here at Viive).
+- Estate Planner/Legacy Coordinator: Putting together an effective team starts with finding an excellent Estate Planner (or Legacy Coordinator, as they're called here at Viive).
 An Estate Planning professional, more than providing technical expertise, acts as an extension of your family.
-They need to understand your financial history, family dynamics and future goals from the inside, while being well connected with external professionals to make your estate plan work.
-We are proud to be a Trusted Partner at Viive Planning and support the holistic estate planning that they do with their clients.
+They need to understand your financial history, family dynamics, and future goals from the inside, while being well connected with external professionals to make your Estate Plan work.
+We are proud to be a Trusted Partner at Viive Planning and support the holistic Aging & End of Life Planning that they do with their clients.

-- Lawyer - As in most professions, there are specializations and law is no different.
-You don’t want a real estate lawyer (no disrespect!) to put together your Will.
-An experienced lawyer listens to your needs and how you wish to distribute your estate, and then adapts the federal and provincial laws to put together legal documentation that is onside with the rules as well as carries out your intentions.
+- Lawyer: Many professions involve a variety of specializations, and law is no different.
+You don’t want a real estate lawyer (no disrespect!) to put together your Last Will & Testament.
+An experienced lawyer listens to your needs and how you wish to distribute your estate, and then adapts the federal and provincial laws to put together legal documentation that is on side with the rules (while also carrying out your intentions).

-- Accountant (That’s us!) - There are specific tax filing requirements after the death of a taxpayer and an experienced accounting firm can make the process smooth and less “taxing” for you and your family.
+- Accountant (That’s us!): There are specific tax-fling requirements after the death of a taxpayer, and an experienced accounting firm can make the process smooth and less “taxing” for you and your family.
 More importantly, engaging good tax planning experts early on can result in significant tax savings at the time of death.

-- Insurance Broker - Finally, having an excellent Insurance Broker by your side is paramount to the financial health of your loved ones after death.
-To make this relationship work, you should have a detailed and current list of your assets, liabilities, and income streams so that your insurance broker can determine your family’s needs if/when a major income stream may stop after your death.
+- Insurance Broker: Finally, having an excellent insurance broker by your side is paramount to the financial health of your loved ones after death.
+To make this relationship work, you should have a detailed and current list of your assets, liabilities, and income streams so that your insurance broker can determine your family’s needs, if/when a major income stream stops after your death.

-While there are several other professionals who may offer valuable contributions here (such as real estate and mortgage agents, counsellors, and more, whose contribution is invaluable, the key professionals above form the core team to help you achieve your estate planning goals.
+While there are several other professionals who may offer valuable contributions here (such as real estate and mortgage agents, counsellors, and more), the key professionals above form the core team to help you achieve your Estate Planning goals.

 Create a Will

-A Will is simply a document that carries out your wishes as to how you want your estate (accumulated assets) to be distributed after all tax and legal obligations are taken care of.
+A Last Will & Testament is simply a document that states your wishes regarding how your estate (accumulated assets) should be distributed after all tax and legal obligations are taken care of.

-Now, this is something that may be perfectly fine with you or may be not!
-That is the purpose of the Will; where you decide how your estate assets should be distributed.
+Now, this is something that may be perfectly fine with you — or maybe not!
+That is the purpose of the Will: it lets you decide how your assets should be distributed.

 You may want a significant portion to go to charity, or perhaps setting up a trust fund for the education of your grandkids, and so on.

-The government of Ontario requires us to pay Probate Tax/Fees (also known as Estate Administration Tax) when we die with assets in our estate.
+The government of Ontario requires us to pay probate taxes and fees (also known as estate administration tax) when we die with assets in our estate.

 - $15 on every $1,000 of assets over $50,000.

-One of the ways to avoid assets going into your estate and being subject to Probate Tax is adding joint owners to the accounts you own.
-This can include bank accounts, real estate and more.
-Needless to say, you would only do this with people that you completely trust, for e.g. your kids.
+One of the ways to avoid assets going into your estate and being subject to probate tax is adding joint owners to the accounts you own.
+This can include bank accounts, real estate, and more.
+Needless to say, you would only do this with people that you completely trust, such as your kids.